Medical Visits after a Car Accident

 In most cases, the at-fault driver’s insurance company should pay for your medical care.
 But that’s often easier said than done.
 Many insurance companies take a tough stance after a car accident.
 They know that medical care can easily add up to thousands or even millions of dollars.
 That’s why they often look for any excuse to deny your claim.

 We know how to take on insurance companies.
 We know the games they play.
 We know the tactics they use.
 And we know how to negotiate effectively with them.
 Many insurance companies cooperate with us.
 But if they refuse to do so, we will not hesitate to file a car accident lawsuit on your behalf.
-Put the power of Bretz & Young to work for you.
+Put the power of Bretz Injury Law to work for you.
 Contact us.